 How to Get to Valle de Guadalupe

 I had never crossed the border by foot so this in itself was an experience for me.
 Knowing we were going to be visiting wineries and drinking boatloads of wine, we hired a driver ahead of time.
 I 100% recommend this — it was a reliable, convenient way to visit the vineyards, the driver will wait for you as long as you need, and he even bought our group cervezas stored in a cooler.

 Before going, make sure to make a list of places you want to visit.
 The driver knows most of the wineries, minus some of the newer developments.

 Talk about a beautiful place with an incredible view.
 Three stories tall, this restaurant was a perfect introduction to Valle de Guadalupe.
 The bar had an amazing lookout and the development was thoughtfully built.
 Art lovers would enjoy Agua because they have some really exquisite art pieces on all the walls.

 We got there around 1pm and their rooftop patio wasn’t open.
 A lot of their food items on the menu were also not available until later, so I would recommend coming here later for dinner.
 We ordered a fountain of margarita (you read that right) and some small bites.

 (aerial view of the outdoor patio from the rooftop)

 Decantos has one of the best views as it overlooks acres of land and vineyards.
 This is a must if you love fine wine.
-We didn’t get the chance to do the VIP tour, but I would do it if you love learning about the story of its making.
+I would sign up for the VIP tour if you love learning about the story of its making.

 (price is in pesos, relax)